RomainTrm/Blog/content/posts/applying-the-ai-manifesto/index.md

 Yes, IT is highly political, and I'm not even arguing about ethics, mass disinformation or environmental concerns here.

-## MY OPINION ABOUT GENERATED CONTENT
+## My opinion about generated content

 If we focus on tech content (blogs, talks), I'm looking for resources with real experiences and real thinking processes.
 I'm not interested in generated content, it even sends me a wrong signal: if the author believes his topic is not worth spending time thinking and writing about it, why should I spend mine reading it?